Skip to content

 What internet speed do I need for webcam modeling?

 Minimum 10 Mbps upload speed.
-20+ Mbps upload recommended for consistent high-quality streaming without buffering risk.
+20+ Mbps upload recommended for consistent high-quality streaming.
 Always use a wired ethernet connection.
 Run a speed test specifically for upload speed before every session.

 Is a ring light enough, or do I need a full lighting setup?

 A ring light is enough to get started and produce solid-looking streams.
 Three-point lighting produces noticeably better, more professional results — dimensional, broadcast-quality light rather than flat front illumination.
-Start with the ring light, earn consistently, then upgrade to two or three lights.
-The income improvement typically covers the cost of the lights within a few weeks.
+Start with the ring light, earn consistently, then upgrade.
+The income improvement typically covers the cost of the additional lights within a few weeks.

 What streaming software should I use?